 How many interviewers does Tuck have?

-What are the application components for the TAA role?
+How are students selected for the TAA role?

-- Formally interviewing with a member of the graduating TAA class.
+- Interview with a member of the graduating TAA class,

 What do you look for when evaluating TAA candidates’ applications?